 Avoid speculation and rely only on information provided by public health authorities to make important decisions that affect your family and loved ones.
 Some trusted sources of information include: Public Health Agency of Canada, World Health Organization (WHO), and our provincial Public Health Unit.

 It's a difficult time, but things will get better.
 We encourage everyone to follow social distancing protocols and to look out for their friends and family.
 Check in on the people you love.
 If you notice any attitude or behavioral changes and are worried, the Centre for Addiction and Mental Health (CAMH) has tips, coping strategies, and resources to help manage mental health during the COVID-19 pandemic.

 Inclusion Nova Scotia is a provincial not-for-profit organization committed to ensuring that individuals with intellectual disabilities and their families have the support they require to live full and inclusive lives in community.
 We do this by empowering and supporting individuals and families, promoting rights and values in keeping with the United Nations Convention on the Rights of Persons with Disabilities (UNCRPD), encouraging reform, and collaborating with other organizations for social justice.

 We are looking for your support to continue our growth and our services.

-Please, click on the pink DONATE button and consider making a tax deductible financial contribution to NSACL.
+Please, click on the pink DONATE button and consider making a tax deductible financial contribution to INCLUSION NOVA SCOTIA.
 Your loyalty is our foundation for sustainability, and your contribution strengthens our essential work.
 We need your financial support to ensure that we can continue to work towards full and inclusive lives for Nova Scotian’s with intellectual disabilities.

 Together we can ensure we are all living a good life in community.